Batting (baseball): Strategy

 Hiroshima Toyo Carp player 38, Masato Akamatsu, batting a ball.

 Batters vary in their approach at the plate.
 Some are aggressive hitters, usually swinging at the first pitch (as pitchers often attempt to throw a first-pitch strike).
 Others are patient, attempting to work the pitch count in order to observe all the types of pitches a pitcher will use, as well as tire out the pitcher by forcing him to throw many pitches early.
 Generally, contact hitters are more aggressive, swinging at pitches within the strike zone, whereas power hitters will lay off borderline strikes in order to get a pitch they can drive for extra bases.

 Warming up

 In preparation of hitting, every baseball player has their own particular warm-up routine.
 Warming up before the game is usually done as a team, at the amateur level, and focuses on helping the hitter get in the correct mindset to hit the ball.
 The most notable drill used is the "Tee Drill", where batters hit a ball off a baseball tee and correct any issues they found during previous games or practices.
-There are also various hitting devices used during warm-up in the "on deck circle" to try and increase the batter's bat velocity.
+There are also various hitting devices used during warm-up in the "on deck circle" to try to increase the batter's bat velocity.
 The over weighted supplemental devices include swinging multiple bats, standard 23 oz softball bat, heavier 26 oz softball bat, lighter 18 oz softball bat and doughnut ring (16 oz).
 Weighted warm-up devices are commonly used because players feel that warming-up with heavier bats will help them increase bat velocity.
 After the warm-up with a heavier bat, the normal bat seems lighter and players feel they can swing it faster.
 The effect of these devices is not only mental, but it may also be physical.
 Heavy warm-up loads stimulate the neural system, allowing for increased muscle activation during lighter bat swings.
 The use of weighted bats is based on the theory of complex training where sets of heavier and lighter resistances are alternated to increase muscle performance.
 This theory revolves around the idea that muscle contractions are stronger after reaching near maximal contractions.
 The postactivation potentiation improves motor neuron pool excitability and increases the number of recruited motor units, both leading to greater power output.
 The additional weight may also help strengthen the muscles of the forearms and wrist thus increasing bat velocity, though some evidence suggests that the effect is psychological rather than biomechanical.

 Barry Bonds in the on deck circle with various warm up devices.